Blood Death Knight Talents Guide

 Sanguine Ground

-Another reason to always be inside Death and Decay.
-Sanguine Ground 5% damage increase and 5% healing increase is nothing to scoff at.
+Sanguine Ground is another reason to always be inside Death and Decay.
+A 6% damage increase and 5% healing increase is nothing to scoff at.
 This talent alone would be enough to warrant standing in Death and Decay as much as possible.

 Shattering Bone

-This talent does an absurd amount of damage, both on single target and in AoE, and is the biggest reason to strive for 100% uptime on Death and Decay.
-The damage done by Shattering Bone is tripled while you are inside Death and Decay.
+Shattering Bone does an absurd amount of damage, both on single target and in AoE, and is the biggest reason to strive for 100% uptime on Death and Decay.
+The damage done by Shattering Bones is tripled while you are inside Death and Decay.
 This, on top of it being uncapped AoE makes this talent one of the strongest ones on the Blood spec tree.

 Bloodshot